 MALVERN, Pa. - Ricoh USA, Inc. has unveiled a new wide-format flatbed printer designed to bring low-maintenance reliability and ease-of-use to the decorative-printing market.

-The new Ricoh Pro T7210 can handle diverse materials of varied thicknesses and will be on display at SGIA EXPO, October 10-12 in New Orleans, in Ricoh booth 1351.
+The new Ricoh Pro T7210 can handle diverse materials of varied thicknesses and was on display at SGIA EXPO, October 10-12 in New Orleans.

 "The business model for décor printing is evolving with increased demand for shorter runs and faster delivery times for custom and 'small-batch' wall coverings, flooring, furniture and tile," said John Fulena, Vice President, Commercial & Industrial Printing Business Group, Ricoh USA, Inc. "The T7210 gives printers the ability to do all of that, and it makes doing it easy, and effective.
 Whether a manufacturer is new to the décor market or an industry veteran looking for a low-maintenance, high-quality flatbed to grow revenues, the T7210 is a great fit."